mascaldotfr/CoRT/api/bin/warstatus/README.md

 # WARSTATUS

-There is no such things as a public API for the war status, so that part has to be run server side for CoRT, due to NGE not allowing cross origin request ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)).
+There is no such things as a public API for the war status, so that part has to be run server side for CoRT, due to the official site not allowing cross origin request ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)).

 `warstatus.php` fetches the official war status page and dump the gems/forts